 Most artists I know are ones I follow on Instagram so I hope it’s okay if I say one those favourites!
 Her name is @heikala and she uses a lot of watercolour to create her art which is beautiful.
 I like her work a lot because her style is very relaxed and there’s something about her work that makes it very soothing to look at.
 Her art style looks a bit like anime so it’s probably another reason why I love it so much!

 You are also a big Manga and Anime fan, what are your favourites that you like to both read and watch?
-And why?

 I am indeed!
 I would say a favourite that I both read and watched would be Nana.
 It’s a story about two girls having the same name with very different personalities that coincidently ended up living together.
 I think I enjoyed it a lot because it’s very realistic unlike many other animes I’ve watched that can be overdramatised.
 It contains drama, comedy and romance but the transitioning is done very well.
 Although the manga is not finished yet as the author is still on hiatus, I think I finished the manga in about 2 or 3 days as it was so good!